Skip to main content

 Medicare and Medicaid should continue during a shutdown, but you could experience difficulty reaching these agencies as staff are furloughed.
 Some communications from the agencies could be stalled or outdated.

-All U.S. Postal Service activity would continue during a shutdown.
+All U.S. Postal Service activity will continue during the shutdown.

-I serve in the military — how would a shutdown affect me?
+I serve in the military — how will the shutdown affect me?

-During a shutdown, all military personnel would continue their usual duty serving our country.
-However, they would not be paid until the shutdown ends.
+During a shutdown, all military personnel will continue their usual duty serving our country.
+However, they will not be paid until the shutdown ends.

 There should be no impact on Veterans Health Administration (VHA) facilities, and almost all of VHA employees will remain on the job.
 Access to benefits under the Veterans Benefits Administration (VBA) should also continue.

-VHA employees performing medical and prosthetic research would be furloughed.
+VHA employees performing medical and prosthetic research will be furloughed.

-Would immigration applications still be processed during a shutdown?
+Will immigration applications still be processed during the shutdown?

-How would a shutdown affect small business loans?
+How does the shutdown affect small business loans?

-The U.S. Small Business Administration (SBA) would not accept, review, or approve any new business loans for small businesses.
+The U.S. Small Business Administration (SBA) will not accept, review, or approve any new business loans for small businesses.

-What would a shutdown mean for my student loans?
+What does the shutdown mean for my student loans?

-Pell Grants and Federal Direct Student Loans would continue as long as remaining funding lasts, although the staff needed to carry this out would be reduced.
+Pell Grants and Federal Direct Student Loans will continue as long as remaining funding lasts, however the staff needed to carry this out will be reduced.

-Free Applications for Student Aid (FAFSA), Pell Grant, and Federal Direct Student Loans, and servicing of federal student loans would continue for a limited time, but if the shutdown continued for an extended period of time, school districts, colleges, and universities could run out of funding.
+Free Applications for Student Aid (FAFSA), Pell Grant, and Federal Direct Student Loans, and servicing of federal student loans will continue for a limited time, but if the shutdown continues for an extended period of time, school districts, colleges, and universities could run out of funding.

-I have travel plans in D.C. during the shutdown — would my trip be impacted?
+I have travel plans in D.C. during the shutdown — will my trip be impacted?

-Many attractions in D.C. would be closed during a shutdown, including tours of the U.S. Capitol, White House, and FBI Building.
-Smithsonian museums could also be impacted, while open-air parks and monuments would likely remain accessible.
+Many attractions in D.C. will be closed during the shutdown, including tours of the U.S. Capitol, White House, and FBI Building.
+Smithsonian museums may also be impacted, while open-air parks and monuments will likely remain accessible.
 Please feel free to contact our office at (202) 225-3611 for assistance on making the most of your trip.

-You would still be able to travel during a shutdown.
-TSA officers and air traffic controllers would continue to work — though without pay, so please have patience with any delays.
+You will still be able to travel during the shutdown.
+TSA officers and air traffic controllers continue to work — though without pay, so please have patience with any delays.

 Passport applications should still be processed during a shutdown.
 All services at international embassies and consulates should also continue.
 If you are abroad and need help, you can contact the nearest U.S. embassy or consulate.